-- I have AutoCAD based batched plotting systems that can reliably plot 7,000 A4 plotted over a day.
+- I am used to AutoCAD based batched plotting systems that can reliably plot 7,000 A4 sheets plotted over a day.

-Revit does provide a dwf exporter but the format has not been widely adopted by the industry.
+Revit does provide a dwf exporter but the format is not widely adopted by the industry.

-- .dwf(x) is useful as it can carry Revit metadata and is used by some quantities take -off systems for BIM model data extraction.
+- The .dwf(x) format is useful as it can carry Revit metadata.
+This lends its use by some quantities take -off systems for BIM model data extraction.

 - Revit plotting is via computer system plotter with the only built-in plotting feature being the .dwf export.

 - The organization of the sheet sets for the sheet sets is clumsy and difficult with no hierarchical structure provided.

 - We have to use Dynamo to group the sheet into sets to manage the plotting.

 We use AutoCAD’s sheet sets system which supports hierarchical structures allowing the grouping different sets.